Eye For Film >> Movies >> The Taste Of Things (2023) Film Review

 This gourmand and his cook appear like a long-wed couple, and in many ways they are.
 Their marriage, however, has not been via vows but stems from a shared commitment to the culinary arts that has led to a slow-burn romance, which also gently simmers through the course of Tràn Anh Hùng sensuous film.

 The director is as committed to detail as his characters, treating each object and movement in the kitchen and the rest of Dodin’s sprawling country home as something which deserves careful consideration.
 And as the couple baste their food in a variety of sauces, Hùng bathes his film in a full spectrum of light.
 From an afternoon glow to early morning rays as they bounce off crockery, this is not just the look but the taste of sunshine.
 The Taste Of Things - so gauche a title in comparison to its contents - is not just a visual treat, it carries with it a soulful romance.
 Eugénie and Dodin are already in love, with each other and with the food they lavishly prepare for guests, but Hùng lovingly creates the heat of expectation as he holds out the tantalising prospect of their deepening commitment.
-The performances of Binoche and Magimel, whose personal history as a couple once in real life only serve to heighten the frisson.
+The performances of Binoche and Magimel are perfectly pitched, their personal history as a couple once in real life only serving to heighten the frisson.

 While the end result is important, Hùng’s film is all about savouring the moment, something that becomes more urgent as it progresses - although talk of speed has little place in a film that unfolds with the pace and beauty of a flower.
 Jonathan Ricquebourg’s cinematography will have you practically feeling the warmth of a freshly baked brioche that visitors to Eugénie’s kitchen greedily tear at, dying to reach out to crack the pastry of a steaming vol-au-vent or pondering whether you might be able to recreate a baked Alaska (enjoyably called a “Norwegian omelette” in French) in your own home.
 Hùng celebrates the eroticism of anticipation, from Dodin’s uncertainty as to whether Eugénie’s bedroom will be unlocked on the nights he makes his way to her, to the look on her face as she views a dessert his has slaved over for her for hours.